Principles-of-Software/Principles-of-Software/docs/equality.md

         // then compare attributes and return true if they work }

-Overriding `Object.hashCode()`:
+Overriding Object.hashCode():

     // requires none
     // modifies none
     // effects none
     // throws none
     // returns true if this == arg else false
-    // i.e., returns true if arg is the same reference as this
+    // i.e., returns true if arg is the same ref as this
     @Override
     public int hashCode() {
         int h = this.hashCode();
         // use attributes to figure it out
     }

-## Overloading vs. Overriding
-Method overloading is when two or more methods in the same class have the same name but different parameters.
-Overloading happens at compile time, which means that all objects will be seen as the Object type.

-Method overriding is when a derived class requires a different definition for an inherited method.
-The method can also be redefined in the derived class!
-The arguments stay the same in a method override.
-This happens at runtime.
-With `.equals()` and `.hashCode()`, you want to override.

-An exciting thing about method overriding is that Java supports covariant return types for overridden methods.
-This means an overridden method may have a \textit{more} specific return type than the rest.
-As long as the new return type is assigned to the overridden method's return type, covariance here is allowed.

-The overriding method cannot have a more restrictive access modifier (public, protected, private) than the overridden one, but it can be less restrictive.
-The argument list must exactly match that of the overridden method.
-If it doesn't, you're overloading.
-The return type must be the same as, or a subtype of, the return type declared in the overridden method in the superclass.
-If the superclass method does not declare any exception, then the subclass overridden method cannot declare a checked exception, though it can compare unchecked exceptions.

-A final or static method cannot be overridden.

-Overriding equality seems easy, but there are many ways to get it wrong.
-The general contract of maintaining equality must be maintained.
-Overriding equality is not always necessary or helpful, either.
-For instance, such an override is unnecessary when each instance of the affected object is inherently unique, a superclass (whose implementation is adequate for this class) has already overridden equals, or its equals method is never invoked.
-Overriding equality is not practical when the affected class is private or package-private or does not provide a logical equality test.

 ## Abstract Classes

 We subclass abstract classes because they cannot be instantiated.
-There is no equality problem if the superclass cannot be instantiated!
+Therefore, there is no equality problem if the superclass cannot be instantiated.

 With ADTs, we compare abstract values, not representations.
 Usually, many valid representations map to the same abstract value.
 If two concrete objects map to the same abstract value, they must be equal.
-A stronger representation invariant shrinks the domain of the Abstract Function and simplifies `.equals()`.
+In that way, a stronger representation invariant shrinks the domain of the Abstract Function and simplifies `.equals()`.